Improve bot protection with new data center IP blocking

 VPN connections are commonly used to mask user identity.
-In the context of virtual waiting rooms, visitors using a VPN are usually trying to gain an advantage such as obtaining multiple places in the queue by hiding their real IP address.
+In the context of virtual waiting rooms, visitors using a VPN are usually trying to gain an advantage such as obtaining multiple places in the waiting room by hiding their real IP address.

 Traffic that originates in data centers frequently come from bots that are hosted there.
-Scalpers and other bad actors can purchase server space in a data center and easily obtain hundreds of IP addresses to obtain multiple places in the queue.
+Scalpers and other bad actors can purchase server space in a data center and easily obtain hundreds of IP addresses to obtain multiple places in the waiting room.

 To help you ensure fairness and serve genuine customers, Queue-it has given you the ability to soft-block or hard-block traffic that emanates from a known data center.
 Queue-it works with trusted 3rd parties to obtain the list of data center IP addresses and keeps it continuously updated.

-When you enable soft-blocking, visitors with a data center IP address will need to solve a CAPTCHA before joining the online queue.
+When you enable soft-blocking, visitors with a data center IP address will need to solve a CAPTCHA before entering the waiting room.

-When you enable hard-blocking, visitors with a data center IP address will see a 403 forbidden HTTP error code and will be unable to join the online queue.
+When you enable hard-blocking, visitors with a data center IP address will see a 403 forbidden HTTP error code and will be unable to enter the waiting room.

-Remember, Queue-it’s Abuse and Bot Protection already includes Request Analysis that soft-blocks suspicious traffic, like connections with very short latency and multiple requests from the same IP address.
+Remember, Queue-it’s Abuse and Bot Protection already includes Anomaly Detection that soft-blocks suspicious traffic, like connections with very short latency and multiple requests from the same IP address.
 Data center blocking bolsters this existing Abuse and Bot Protection.
 For more information, read the Bots & Abuse Management white paper, available in the GO Queue-it Platform

 You can find the Data Center IP Blocking feature under the “Bots and Abuse” tab on event settings in the GO Queue-it Platform.
 If you are unable to locate the tab please contact your Queue-it support representative at firstname.lastname@example.org.
 The Data Center IP Blocking feature is part of Queue-it’s Abuse and Bot Protection package.